Skip to content

 (loss, nll, kl):

-loss keeps graph for backprop. nll and kl are detached tensors intended for logging.
+loss keeps graph for backprop. nll and kl are detached scalar tensors intended for logging.